SpaceLearner/SessionRec-pytorch/README.md

 * [LastFM](http://ocelma.net/MusicRecommendationDataset/lastfm-1K.html)
 * [Yoochoose](https://www.kaggle.com/chadgostopp/recsys-challenge-2015)

 Then run the code in src/utils/data/preprocess to process them.
+When processing yoochoose, please run preprocess_yoochoose.py in datasets first and then run the code in src/utils/data/preprocess.

 ## Run